PM-Notes/How-To-Github/README.md

 ## Commit to staging area before upload to GitHub

-Git has a conccept of a staging area, where files go before they are pushed to GitHub, we send files to the staging are by using the `git commit` command.
+Git has a concept of a staging area, where files go before they are pushed to GitHub, we send files to the staging are by using the `git commit` command.

 #### Note - You have to add a message with the -m switch with each commit.
 Use useful messages.